 How to Calculate Surge Pressure?

-The following two example problems outline how to calculate the Surge Pressure.
+The following example problem outlines how to calculate the Surge Pressure rise.

 Example Problem #1: